 - Google had been mapping the whole world for years, studying how we move across the world.

 Apple couldn’t obtain the same result in just few months.

 Apple Maps’ mistakes were so big that the company encouraged its users to use other mapping application.

 In this example you can appreciate how important Resources are.

-You may have some of the best professionals in the world, but if you lack the resources necessary for success… you’re doomed to fail.
+You may have some of the best professionals in the world, but if you lack the Necessary Resources for Success… you’re doomed to fail.